Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Literature review

 \subsection{Travel time calculation in public transit networks}

 Passengers' travel time has two components: in-vehicle time and waiting time.
 In-vehicle time is not affected by passenger flows once passengers are onboard, thus is easy to model (e.g., modeled as a constant).
-But the waiting time is usually hard to calculate if the system is congested with left behind.
+However, the waiting time is more complicated to calculate if the system is congested with left behind due to capacity constraints.

-Passengers' travel time is usually modeled in the transit assignment literature, where two major frameworks exist: frequency-based (static) and schedule-based (dynamic).
-In the frequency-based transit assignment model, the waiting time is either assumed to be reversely proportional to the (effective) service frequency \citep{wu1994transit, schmocker2011frequency, nielsen2000stochastic}, or modeled as a congestion function (e.g., BRP) of previously boarded flows and new arrival flows with exogenously-calibrated parameters \citep{de1993transit}.
-The former method does not consider the left behind, and the latter method only outputs a generalized waiting cost (rather than the waiting time as the vehicle capacity is not explicitly modeled) and requires a dedicated calibration process.
+Passengers' travel time is usually modeled in the context of transit assignment, using two major approaches: frequency-based (static) and schedule-based (dynamic).
+In the frequency-based transit assignment approach, the waiting time is either assumed to be inversely proportional to the (effective) service frequency \citep{wu1994transit, schmocker2011frequency, nielsen2000stochastic}, or modeled as a congestion function (e.g., BRP) of previously boarded flows and new arrival flows with exogenously-calibrated parameters \citep{de1993transit}.
+The former method does not consider the left behind, and the latter only outputs a generalized waiting cost (rather than the waiting time as the vehicle capacity is not explicitly modeled) and requires a dedicated calibration process.
 Therefore, the frequency-based transit assignment model is not suitable for this study because congestion and left behind are not negligible during disruptions.

 In terms of the schedule-based models \citep{nguyen2001modeling, hamdouch2008schedule, hamdouch2014new, schmocker2008quasi}, the waiting time can only be obtained after a dynamic network loading (or simulation) process.
-For example, \citet{schmocker2008quasi} used the fail-to-board probability to model the left behind behavior.
-This probability will be updated after finishing each network loading and can be used to calculate the waiting time.
-However, in this way, the waiting time is still a constant within each iteration.
+For example, \citet{schmocker2008quasi} used the fail-to-board probability to model the left behind.
+This probability is updated after each network loading and can be used to calculate the waiting time.
+However, in this way, the waiting time is still constant within each iteration.
 There is no direct way to formulate waiting time as a function of path flows.

-As formulating travel time as a function of path flows remains a challenge, the optimal passenger flow distribution in transit networks has no closed-form formulation.
+Since formulating travel time as a function of path flows remains a challenge, the optimal passenger flow distribution in transit networks has no closed-form formulation.
 This study proposes a simulation-based first-order approximation to solve the original problem iteratively.
-And given a tractable linear programming model, the uncertainties can also be incorporated.
+With the proposed tractable linear programming model, uncertainties can also be incorporated.